Friulian revolt of 1511: Outbreak of Fat Thursday revolt

 On 27 February 1511, Fat Thursday, Antonio Savorgnan allegedly staged an Imperial attack against Udine, using the Cividalian soldiers led by his nephew Alvise da Porto, and calling on the people to defend the city.
 In the midst of the chaos caused by the failing attack, Savorgnan instigated the plunder of the Della Torre properties.
-Followed by a wave of lust for looting, a plunder of almost all Udinese nobility's palaces (except for the Savorgnan palace, the real headquarters of the revolt).
+Followed by a wave of lust for looting, a plunder of almost all Udinese nobility's palaces (except for the Savorgnan palace, the real headquarters of the revolt) took place.

-Many members of the Della Torre, Colloredo, della Frattina, Soldonieri, Gorgo, Bertolini families and others were murdered, their bodies were stripped and abandoned in the streets of the city centre, or dragged through the mud and then thrown in nearby cemeteries.
+Many members of the Della Torre, Colloredo, della Frattina, Soldonieri, Gorgo, Bertolini families and others were murdered; their bodies were stripped and abandoned in the streets of the city centre, or dragged through the mud and then thrown in nearby cemeteries.
 Then the rebels put on the nobles' clothes, staging a macabre masquerade and imitating the ways of the original owners, actually embodying the spirit of "inversion of roles" typical of a carnival.
 The noblemen who escaped retreated to their castles, or way beyond the Tagliamento river, in the western Friuli.

 At that point, Antonio Savorgnan's plan concluded, and while he remained officially unlinked to the riots, it had succeeded in eliminating many of his rival family leaders.
-To avoid a betrayal he murdered two of his armed men who knew of his involvement in the massacre and dumped the bodies, together with that of a third witness, in the St John's well.
+To avoid a betrayal, he murdered two of his armed men who knew of his involvement in the massacre and dumped the bodies, together with that of a third witness, in the St John's well.

 Revolt suppressed

 Only a few days later an armed contingent from Gradisca arrived and managed to restore the public order, but it didn't stop the carnival procession focused on mocking the murdered nobility.

 Meanwhile, the trail of violence spread over the territories bordering Udine and gradually all over the region.
 The villages' inhabitants, most of them peasants, armed as if for a war, besieged the castles inhabited by the nobility: Those of Spilimbergo, Valvasone, Cusano, and Salvarolo and Zoppola were taken by force.

 The strumieri's troops reorganized close to the castle of Giulio di Porcia, gaining the support of the men of the Venetian ruler of Pordenone, of some Sacilians and of about 800 inhabitants of the Concordia Sagittaria zone.

-The decisive clash took place close to the river Cellina, were the cavalry (circa 70 horsemen) and the best trained strumieri defeated their enemies.
+The decisive clash took place close to the Cellina river, were the cavalry (circa 70 horsemen) and the best trained strumieri defeated their enemies.
 As a warning, Giulio hanged one of the rebels' leaders close to the Castle of Zoppola, forcing the prisoners to help with the scene.

 On 26 March of the same year, a violent earthquake devastated Udine and the entire region, causing ten thousand casualties.
 Later on the same territories were scourged by the plague: these tragic events were interpreted by contemporaries as a tangible sign of divine justice.